 Driving while feeling sleepy is a serious problem, knowing that one's irresponsibility may lead to injury or death.
 An obvious way you can do to stay awake on the road is completing a seven to eight-hour sleep the night before.
 However, depending on rare instances and health conditions, some people still feel extra drowsy even after having enough rest.
 Here are some additional ways you can counter drowsiness and doze off behind the wheel.

-Don't eat too much before driving
+Don't eat too much or even too little before driving

 On most occasions, a full stomach will make you feel sleepy.
 This could be due to the sleep-inducing compounds of some food we eat.
 Fatty foods are more likely to make you feel drowsy as your body needs to fight in order to digest it, resulting in a feeling of tiredness.
 Instead, you want to eat light and nutritious.
 Meals like veggies and Omega oil-rich food are your best friends if you want to eat before you drive.